The ABCDE Rule of Skin Cancer

 Hair loss, or alopecia, is a concern for men, women, and children.
 Treatments for hair loss include medications such as Propecia and Rogaine, hair replacements, and hair restoration as well as treatments at a local dermatology office.
 Mistakenly thought to be a strictly male disease, women actually make up 40 percent of American hair loss […]

 Psoriasis is a noncontagious skin condition that produces plaques of thickened, scaling skin.
 The dry flakes of skin scales result from the excessively rapid proliferation of skin cells.
 The proliferation of skin cells is triggered by inflammatory chemicals produced by specialized white blood cells called lymphocytes.
-There are different types of psoriasis.
-Some affect only […]
+Types of psoriasis There are different types of psoriasis. […]

 Squamous Cell Carcinoma (SCC)